 Katherine Sims Delgado, Executive Director

 Katherine joined Care in Action Minnesota in the beginning of 2020, serving as Program Coordinator.
-In this time she set up new mechanisms that have nearly doubled CIAM’s capability for impact.
+In this time she set up new mechanisms that have nearly doubled CIAM’s capacity for impact.
 She is equipped with a comprehensive background leading community organizing, donor engagement, events, and cross-functional teams to ensure success and achieve goals.

 She received a BA in Economics and Political Science from Hamline University and has nearly a decade of non-profit experience across a broad range of community and national human service organizations.
 Katherine developed a strong sense of devotion for the nonprofit sector as a young beneficiary of various community services.
 Experiencing transient housing throughout her childhood, she became passionate about empowering homeless and foster youth, particularly those impacted by abuse.

 In her early work with Habitat for Humanity, she managed volunteers to restore/build homes, while analyzing community needs and working to develop effective program delivery.
 During her time there, she saw more clearly the ways in which opportunities for economic mobility can vary substantially from one county to the next, and came to realize the importance of enabling intergenerational mobility at the local level.
 This experience also instilled in her a deep appreciation for how nonprofits and individuals can work to improve quality of life as a means for reducing inequities.